wheelie1978/Tzoom/README.md

 the familiar branding rather than the small logo within the fixed custom menu.
 It also replaces the login info to the right of that header along with the language menu, removing these from the custommenu bar.

-In the main body of the page, the buckle theme replaces the default icons, many of which are hidden by the default bootstrapbase theme.
+In the main body of the page, the Tzoom theme replaces the default icons, many of which are hidden by the default bootstrapbase theme and adds Font-Awesome Icons to block headers.

-Additional settings are kept to a minimum in this theme (logo, customcss and footnote) although it is anticipated that themes built on this will utilise settings to a great effect in customising bootstrapbase in future
+Settings have been used from Sean Daubney's Aardvark themes and are comprehensive allowing for menu colour, bacground colour/image, alerts, social media icons etc to be added to the frontpage as required.

 The theme provides several css files
 * reset.css - which contains specific overrides for the parent css